Brand Shoutouts

 You’re accepting:

-- Leadership team entirely new as of 2025 — still building execution rhythm - $1.7M system AUV average vs. $2.4M–$2.6M top-performer range - 375 in development but 21 confirmed open per Franchise Times 2025 - Consumer awareness lag in markets outside Gulf Coast / Southeast core - $4M net worth / $1.5M liquid entry bar is among the highest in QSR franchise development
+- Leadership team entirely new as of 2025 — still building execution rhythm - $1.7M system AUV average vs. $2.4M–$2.6M top-performer range - 50th Can confirmed open April 2026; 375 in development per April 2025 brand communications - Consumer awareness lag in markets outside Gulf Coast / Southeast core - $4M net worth / $1.5M liquid entry bar is among the highest in QSR franchise development

-Smalls Sliders’ top-performer unit economics rival the best in the slider segment — $2.4M from 800 square feet in year one, $2.6M from the top FDD performer.
-A new CEO with a 1,500-unit scale-up track record.
-A modular build model that compresses time-to-opening.
-Can you commit to a 5-Can ADA with $4M+ net worth and $1.5M+ liquid, knowing you’re early in Watson’s execution cycle and the brand is still converting 350+ pipeline Cans into open locations?
+Can you commit to a 5-Can ADA — $4M+ net worth, $1.5M+ liquid — knowing you’re early in Watson’s execution cycle and the brand is still converting 350+ pipeline Cans into open locations?

 Ready to Explore Smalls Sliders?